 Designees of Directors who are in attendance at any Board or Executive Committee meeting shall not be considered in establishing a quorum, nor shall such Designees exercise a vote.
-Designees of Directors and non-board members that serve as members of the Governance/Finance, Career Center, Industry Workforce Committees and other Ad Hoc Committees, are considered for a Quorum."
-By-laws will be revised to clarify this section as necessary.
+Designees of Directors and non-board members that serve as members of the Governance/Finance, Career Center, Industry Workforce Committees and other Ad Hoc Committees, are considered for a Quorum.")